wizaye/gemini-weather-mcp/README.md

-# MCP: Model Control Protocol Implementation
+# Gemini Weather MCP: Model Control Protocol Implementation Using Python and GEMINI API

 This repository contains a complete implementation of the Model Control Protocol (MCP), enabling AI assistants to access external tools and data sources.
 The project consists of two main components: